jisqyv/MIT/technology.md

     section_id: aside
     title: Our Proccess
     actions:
+      - title: Dig deeper into the technical details
+        url: '#'
+        class: btn-light
-      - title: Learn More
+      - title: Learn more about our security measures
-        url: /participate
+        url: '#'
         class: btn-light